| Title | Detention |

 Introduction

-Detention drops you into a hauntingly quiet school, twisted by supernatural dread and political paranoia.
-What starts as an escape story grows into a layered tale of guilt, memory, and repression, set against Taiwan’s dark history.
+Detention drops you into a silent school twisted by fear and paranoia.
+What begins as an escape story becomes a layered tale of guilt, memory, and repression set against Taiwan’s dark history.

 One sentence begins a chain of horrors.